LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Issue 42932: FieldEditorOverlay fix to recognize change to props by looking at row's RowId

 ### version 2.23.1
 *Released*: 15 April 2021
 * Issue 42527: Support 'Is Primary Key' column for Summary View